ElianeBriand/PDBPC/README.md

 }
 if(ppdb.hasWarnings) {
    // Some lines were misformatted according to the standard
-   // However, relaxing the requirement allow for information extraction
+   // However, relaxing the requirement allowed for information extraction
    // eg: some columns were too long or too short, but as they were at the end of the line
-   //     the content could be recovered
+   //     so the content could be recovered
    // This is a bad sign, but you could proceed anyway (maybe display a message) }